Nithya Venkat is a skin care enthusiast who loves to research and write about topics that involves all aspects of skin care.

 Take a few drops of peppermint oil in a small bowl.
 Use a cotton bud to apply to the area of the skin affected by acne.

 Take facial steam with a few drops of peppermint oil to prevent acne outbreaks.

 Crush a few peppermint leaves to make a paste and apply this to the areas affected by acne.

 Treating acne with herbs over a period will help to control and cure acne.
 If the condition is severe, consult your physician.
 If you know that you are allergic to any of the above-mentioned herbs, do not use them.

-If you are using essential oil for the first time, apply a little on the inner area of your elbow or knee and leave on for twenty-four hours, and if you do not have any adverse reaction, then you can safely use the essential oil.
+If you are using essential oil for the first time, apply a little on the inner area of your elbow or knee and leave it on for twenty-four hours, and if you do not have any adverse reaction, you can safely use the essential oil.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Nithya Venkat (author) from Dubai on November 12, 2019:

 Melanie from Wisconsin on November 07, 2019:

 Very interesting!!
 I did not know about neem so I'm really glad you shared this.
 I've been using lavender and black spruce oil on my skin to help with flare-ups for the past few years.
 I think I'll add neem into the mix because I do have a bit of acne scarring and also I get cystic acne from time to time.
 The more oils the better!
 This article was very helpful, thank you so much for sharing!